-Michelle is the proud recipient of Hayden, a Labradoodle mobility service dog that she received from Summit in 2006.
+Michelle was the proud recipient of Hayden, a Labradoodle mobility service dog that she received from Summit in 2006.
 After Hayden transformed her life, she became committed to helping others receive their life-changing service dogs.
 Michelle joined the Summit Board of Directors in 2007 and has served as president since 2008.
 Prior to her retirement, Michelle earned an M.S. in Management and worked as the Director of Administration for AIDS Housing of Washington.
 She was also employed at Seattle Counseling Services from 1995-2000, serving first as Program Director, then Director of Operations, and then Interim Executive Director.
 From 1990-1995, she was the Program Director for the Eastside Domestic Violence Program.
-Michelle now devotes her life to being an ambassador for Summit, with Hayden leading the way.
+Michelle now devotes her life to being an ambassador for Summit.

-Brandon is an Account Executive in the Employee Benefits practice at Parker, Smith & Feek, Inc. He joined PS&F in 2008 and works in the Bellevue office.
+Brandon is Vice President and Account Executive in the Employee Benefits practice at Parker, Smith & Feek, Inc. He joined PS&F in 2008 and works in the Bellevue office.
 In 2012, Brandon joined and helped launch the Select Benefits unit to provide focused consulting services for small employers.
 He has also participated on the firm’s internal United Way committee.

-Elected to the Board of Directors in 2015, Mike is the Chief Investment Officer at Cornerstone Advisors Inc. in Bellevue, WA.
-At Cornerstone, Mike leads the investment effort and is responsible for development of world class investment solutions.
-Prior to joining Cornerstone, he was the Director of Fixed Income for Perkins Coie Fiduciary Investment Services and a Senior Portfolio Manager for Safeco Insurance.
+Elected to the Board of Directors in 2015, Michael is a Senior Portfolio Manager with Northern Trust.
+Prior to joining Northern Trust in 2019, Mr. Hughes was the Chief Investment Officer at Cornerstone Advisors Inc..
+In his role of Chief Officer, Michael was directly accountable for managing and directing the investment team in traditional and non-traditional global manager research and selection, asset allocation and risk management.
 His involvement with Summit stretches back over a dozen years, when he referred a very good friend to Summit to get his first mobility service dog.
 Mike and his wife Sally live in Mill Creek with their Summit career-change Labrador, Kelly.